rhodyrstats/intro_r_workshop/lessons/01_basics.md

 - [Exercise 1.3](#exercise-13)

 ##Working with R and RStudio
 Over the last several years, RStudio has become a very popular IDE (integrated development environment) for R. In addition to interacting with the R Console, RStudio has many extras built in including version control integration, package building, reproducible research, de-bugging, and built-in text editor with smart highlighting and code completion.
 This is the environment we will be using for the workshop and should set you up for continued learning with R.

 Before we get to the first exercise, let's spend a bit of time working with RStudio.
 Just watch as I demo this.
 The first exercise will have you doing these steps.

 ###Fire up R and RStudio
-This one is easy.
 Find the RStudio shortcut or menu (OS specific of course) and fire it up.
 Once done, it should look something like:

 ![rstudio](figures/rstudio.jpg)

 ###Create a Project
 Projects are a way to organize your work in RStudio.
-Essentially they are simply folders, but with a few added files so that you can manage some optionson a per project basis.
-To create a new projecect use File:New Project, or usethe dropdown on the top right of the RStudio window.
+Essentially they are simply folders, but with a few added files so that you can manage some options on a per project basis.
+To create a new projecect use File:New Project, or use the dropdown on the top right of the RStudio window.
 It will look like this after you select "New Project..."

 ![rstudio proj](figures/rstudio_proj.jpg)

 ###Create a Script
-Scripts are text files that you write code in.
-We will be work both with scriptsand the console during this workshop.
-To create a new script you use File:New File:R Script.
+Scripts are text files that hold the code you write.
+We will work both with scripts and the console during this workshop.
+To create a new script you use "File:New File:R Script".

 ![rstudio script](figures/rstudio_script.jpg)